This page will give you information about a TMJ arthroscopy. If you have any questions, you should ask your GP or other relevant health professional.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-A TMJ arthroscopy is an operation to diagnose and treat problems in your temporomandibular joint, without the need for a large cut on your skin.
+A TMJ arthroscopy is an operation to diagnose and treat problems such as locking, pain and being restricted when opening your mouth, without the need for a large cut on your skin.

 For more on how this information was prepared, click here.